ModDota/moddota.github.io/_articles/lua-item-tutorial.md

 {
 }
 ~~~
 First and most important thing is naming your item. for this example I will use "item_blink_staff".
-Note that using the same name when referring to this item is important as dota 2 assumes some naming schemes.<br>
+Note that using the same name when referring to this item is important as dota 2 assumes some naming schemes.<br />
 We will also setup unique ID for the item and a base class that tells the game that we are intending to create a lua item.
 ~~~
 "DOTAAbilities"